Q: You wrote Ectopia as a PhD. Why?

 MG: Writing about the future, you need a new language.
 You don’t want it dated and you don’t want it obscure.
 Clockwork Orange showed ways to go and not go.
 The final chapter of The Handmaid’s Tale is set way in the future and treats the novel as a found and ancient text.
 I was going to do that too, and this taught me not to bother.
 Oryx and Crake ends without a resolution – it leaves the reader to decide.
 I’d done similar things with my own books, but as a reader I was unhappy with Margaret Atwood’s decision, so I chose to write a proper ending.
 A lot of dystopian fiction, from Huxley through Orwell to Atwood to Ishiguro to Ray Bradbury, is secretly about a writer’s sense of threats to their livelihood and a state’s attack on literature.
 Once I recognized that, I decided to avoid it.
 The references in those 20th century books are literary.
 In Ectopia, they are filmic.
 My teenage character isn’t me.
 I’m into books.
 Film’s where he’s at.

 MG: For the PhD you write 20,000 words about the process of writing the novel – the ‘exegesis’.
 That’s when the process can get academic.
 I’m a novelist.
 I invented this character of an academic and wrote in that voice.
 It wasn’t good enough.
 Literary critics do a much better job.
-My supervisors at Lancaster University, Graham Mort and Lee Horsley, kept pointing it out to me.
-My expertise, they kept pointing out, was in being articulate about my own process.
-So that’s what I did.
+My supervisors kept pointing out that expertise was in being articulate about my own process.
+So that’s what I went for.

 Q: Was the PhD funded?